 Meanwhile, Thompson was an active member of the youth arm of the DLP where he soon became Prime Minister Errol Barrow’s protégé.
 The young debater eventually held the Presidential role of the Young Democrats in 1980 and again in 1982, once again claiming national attention.

-Prior to being elected into the House of Assembly in 1987, Thompson tutored at UWI’s Law Faculty.
+Before being elected to the House of Assembly in 1987, Thompson tutored at UWI’s Law Faculty.
 Meanwhile, Thompson practiced law under Errol Barrow’s practice, Trident Chambers.
-Over the years, Thompson continued to practice law between political duties and held his own partnership between 1994 and 2000.
+Over the years, Thompson continued to practice law between political duties and held his partnership between 1994 and 2000.

 » Commonwealth Secretariat

 » Caribbean Policy Development Centre

 Thompson held many posts during his political career:

 » General Secretary of the DLP (1987 – 1994)

 » Minister of Community Development & Culture (1991 – 1993)